zoeskan/MCB185/course/unit0-setup.md

 are also other Unix-like things that aren't truly Linux or Unix but behave similarly (e.g. Cygwin, see below).

-### CLI ###
+### CLI and Terminal ###

-Before we begin, you need a Unix-compatible command line interface (CLI) on your computer.
-99% of bioinformatics is done with a Unix CLI.
+99% of bioinformatics is done in a Unix Command Line Interface (CLI).
 If you have any aspirations of becoming a bioinformatics programmer or sophisticated user, you need to become comfortable with the CLI.

-But before we get to that, you need to find or install a CLI on your computer.
+A "terminal" is an application (program) that allows you to type commands and see the text outputs of those commands.

+In order to begin your journey as a bioinformatics programmer, you will need to find/install a Terminal with a Unix-compatible CLI.

 ### Recommendations ###